obrl-soil/mpspline2/README.md

 ???:

 -   Refuses to predict 1cm values outside input data range (on purpose).
+-   Refuses to deal with sites that have overlapping horizons (on purpose).
 -   Default return object is different.
 'Classic' option is available.

 ------------------------------------------------------------------------